 No one could ever accuse actress Patricia Heaton of slowing down and taking it easy.
 If she did, of course, it would be perfectly understandable when you consider that she spent nine years from 1996 to 2005 playing Debra Barone on Everybody Loves Raymond (for which she took home a pair of Emmy Awards in the category of Outstanding Lead Actress in a Comedy Series), and another nine as Francis “Frankie” Heck on The Middle from 2009 to 2018.
-Well, she’s wasting no time getting ready to jump back into the sitcom saddle yet again with the brand new series, Carol’s Second Act, which is going to costar Kyle MacLachlan.
+Well, she’s wasting no time getting ready to jump back into the sitcom saddle yet again with the brand new series pilot, Carol’s Second Act, which is going to costar Kyle MacLachlan.

 Like Raymond, this show will be a three-camera series shot in front of a studio audience (which The Middle was not).
-In Carol’s Second Act, Patricia, 60, plays Carol Chambers, who has spent a good portion of her life working as a teacher and raising two children, and is looking for change.
+In Carol’s Second Act, Patricia, 61, plays Carol Chambers, who has spent a good portion of her life working as a teacher and raising two children and is looking for a change.
 She finds it, big time, when she decides that she’s going to become a doctor and the show will follow her attempts to do so.
 Kyle will be playing Dr. Frost, Senior Attending Physician and Department Chair, who Deadline describes as “handsome, affable and accomplished … and thinks he’s funnier than he is.
 Considerably more empathetic than Dr. Maya (Ito Aghayere), Dr. Frost takes an immediate shine to Carol.”

 Carol’s Second Act is created by Emily Halpern and Sarah Haskins, who most recently created the sitcom Trophy Wife.
-Patricia will also be serving as an executive producer of the show.
-CBS has given a series commitment rather than waiting for a pilot to be shot before making a decision.
+Patricia will also be serving as an executive producer of the show, which will air on CBS.

 And be sure to check out our Classic TV & Film Podcast, bringing you interviews with your favorite stars.